 Amy and your marketing team are in the conference room as you rush in, your tie slightly twisted, you, slightly out-of-breath (“gotta hit the cardio more,” you silently tell yourself.)

 Everything’s ready.
 High client expectations.
 Big account.
 Huge bonus if you pull it off.
 It’s 9:58 a.m.
 Two minutes to go.

-Instead of a traditional video conference, you press one button on your mobile to load the opening video (in the cloud, from Mumbai) on your wireless videoconferencing system.
-(She had already switched from 4G mobile technology to Wi-Fi when you entered your building.)
+Instead of a traditional video conference, you press one button on your mobile to load the opening video (in the cloud, from Mumbai) on your wireless video conferencing system.
+(She had already switched from 4G wireless technology to Wi-Fi when you entered your building.)

 Over.
 Only one hour.
 Client smiling on the video conference screen.
 Amy beams.
 Charlene automatically closed the cloud connection to Mumbai.
 “Hey, would you get the entire presentation transcribed?”
 “Done,” she says, the transcription service will have it on our desk tomorrow morning.”

 The deal will close tomorrow.
 Decide to take Amy out to lunch–Thai, her favorite.
 Your mobile assistant, your mobile, rests on the conference table.
 You touch the restaurant app and start scrolling through nearby restaurants.
 Can’t find Thai.
 No problem.
 “Charlene, would you find the best Thai restaurant in the City?
 Make a reservation for two–say, 12:30?”
 She quickly scans all Thai restaurants nearby and handles the reservation.

 Slow afternoon after lunch–Thai.
 As you grab some java, you halt.
 Forgot your spouse’s birthday is next week.
 No gift.
 No card.
 Gotta do it.
 You glance at your desk.
 Where is she?
 Found her, under tons of paper.
 Where’s the gift app icon, you ask yourself.
 There, found it…let’s see, she wanted…”